 The Company is prepared to move freely between different markets, sectors, industries, market capitalisations and asset classes as investment opportunities dictate.
-The proportion of the portfolio invested in UK companies will not normally exceed 25%, and geographical and sectoral exposures are reported to, and monitored by, the Board in order to ensure that the portfolio provides adequate diversification.
+Geographical and sectoral exposures are reported to, and monitored by, the Board in order to ensure that the portfolio provides adequate diversification.
 The total number of investments will typically be between 50 and 150.